top of page

 In the evening, it will be time for the main event.
 A long but nearly always successful spotlighting session in search of the unique Plains-wanderer, at the only reliable place to see this threatened and extremely cryptic species.
 We could also encounter Stubble Quail, Banded Lapwing, and Inland Dotterel.
 Overnight in Deniliquin.

 Day 6: Today will allow us to look for any missing species as we work westwards along the Murray River, keeping the itinerary flexible.
-There are more chances for uncommon birds like Australian Shelduck and Superb Parrot, with potential to drop by any areas which are currently hosting nomadic species like Black Honeyeater, Pied Honeyeater, or Crimson Chat.
+There are more chances for uncommon birds like Australian Shelduck, Australian Crake, Superb Parrot, and White-fronted Chat, with potential to drop by any areas which are currently hosting nomadic species like Black Honeyeater, Pied Honeyeater, or Crimson Chat.
 In the evening we'll target two more special parrots: the spectacular Pink Cockatoo, and range-restricted Regent Parrot.
 Overnight in Ouyen.

 Day 9: Another shot at Red-lored Whistler, or general mallee birding at one of the nearby reserves in search of any missing targets.
 After stopping at a few places for Redthroat along the way, we drive to the top of the Spencer Gulf and check in at our hotel.
 Late afternoon will see us enjoying some spectacular Yellow-footed Rock Wallaby encounters, plus with luck the uncommon Elegant Parrot.
 Overnight in Port Augusta.

-Day 10: Looking for Purple-crowned Lorikeet, Western Grasswren, and Slender-billed Thornbill in the morning, before subsequently taking a long drive right up into the desert where we can expect to see the extremely range-restricted Chestnut-breasted Whiteface with relative ease.
+Day 10: Looking for Purple-crowned Lorikeet and Western Grasswren in the morning, before subsequently taking a long drive right up into the desert where we can expect to see the extremely range-restricted Chestnut-breasted Whiteface with relative ease.
+Several encounters with the impressive Wedge-tailed Eagle can be expected, as they feast on roadkill along the highway.
 Overnight in Coober Pedy.

 Day 12: An early departure will see us arriving at Mount Ive for dawn, where we will be looking for Short-tailed Grasswren.
 It's a long drive after this as we continue west, skirting the dramatically scenic Great Australian Bight.
 Overnight on the Nullarbor Plain.

-Day 14: Backtracking east, we'll stop at some good spots for Copperback Quailthrush and Rufous Treecreeper, with an outside chance for Scarlet-chested Parrot and Sandhill Grasswren (though these latter two should really be considered long-shots).
+Day 14: Backtracking east, we'll stop at some good spots for Copperback Quail-thrush and Rufous Treecreeper, with an outside chance for Scarlet-chested Parrot and Sandhill Grasswren (these latter two should really be considered long-shots).
 After turning down the Eyre Peninsula, we'll reach the southern tip this evening.
 Overnight in Port Lincoln.

 Day 15: The heath of Lincoln National Park is rich in special birds, maybe the most sought-after being White-bellied Whipbird.
 Today we will be kicking Emu out of the way as we wander around searching for Brush Bronzewing, Painted Buttonquail, Rock Parrot, Blue-breasted Fairywren, Purple-gaped Honeyeater, Western Yellow Robin, and Grey Currawong.
 Along some beautiful white sandy beaches and rocky coastline, we will encounter the stunning Pacific Gull, many Black-faced Cormorant, and have more chances for Hooded Plover.
 Overnight Port Lincoln.